-- Vaccination is generally not recommended for travel to Rwanda as there is a low potential for exposure to yellow fever.

-- People aged 60 years or older should not be given the vaccine for travel to Rwanda due to a higher risk of life-threatening side effects.

-- Vaccination could be considered for a small subset of travellers (aged 9 months to less than 60 years of age) to areas with a low potential for exposure who are at increased risk because of:

-- prolonged travel.

-- heavy exposure to mosquito bites.

-- inability to avoid insect bites.

-- See vaccine recommendation map below.
+- Vaccination is generally not recommended for travel to areas with a low potential for exposure to yellow fever: the states of Anseba, Debub, Gash Barka, Mae Kel and Semenawi Keih Bahri. - People aged 60 years or older should not be given the vaccine for travel to areas with a low potential for exposure due to a higher risk of life-threatening side effects. - Vaccination could be considered for a small subset of travellers (aged 9 months to less than 60 years of age) for travel to areas with a low potential for exposure who are at increased risk because of: - prolonged travel. - heavy exposure to mosquito bites. - inability to avoid insect bites. - Vaccination is not recommended for travel to other areas of Eritrea including the islands of the Dahlak archipelago. - See vaccine recommendation map below.